 How to Help a Child Who is Failing Math

 Every parent wants their child to excel in their academics.
 However, many children nowadays are facing problems in solving math problem sums.
 Many could not cope with the exams and they even failed Math during the exam.
+As a parent, how do you help your child who is failing Math?

 If your child has been failing Math, has one of those thoughts above come to mind?
 If so, have you as a parent thought about helping your child in other ways on top of looking for help academically?